 Find Out if You’re a Supertaster

-The chemistry team deals with the chemical issues that students would be expected to cover in a two-semester introductory high school chemistry course.
+The Chemistry Teaching Team engages students in fun experiences that illustrate chemical concepts and how they contribute to aspects of everyday life.
+Our lessons include chemistry topics that students would be expected to cover in a two-semester introductory high school chemistry course.
 Each module is designed to fill one class period with hands-on demonstrations and correspond to a unit in the St. Louis Public Schools’ curriculum.
-One biochemistry module is designed for use in a biology class.
-The goals of the chemistry teaching team are the following:
+One biochemistry module (Enzyme Catalysis) is designed for use in a biology class.
+Through our lessons, we hope to present chemistry and related areas of science as viable career options.

 The following experiments demonstrate the nature of enzymes and their respective substrates, with an emphasis on biochemistry.
 The hands-on Enzyme Catalysis I demo uses toothpicks and the participants’ hands to show temperature effects on enzyme-substrate interactions.
 Enzyme Catalysis II uses pineapple and jello to demonstrate the properties of digestive enzymes.
 Each demo should take ~30 minutes.